Appraisal · Primary Practice

 Art Appraisal

 A practice grounded in scholarship and the slow looking that good appraisal requires.
 I write independent reports and do not take consignment or broker sales, which keeps the work straightforward and the relationship clear.
+The practice covers contemporary fine art and Hermès; traditional and antique Asian art is its own discipline, and I refer those enquiries to specialists in that field.

 Services